 Why is this medicine prescribed?

-Ganciclovir injection is used to treat cytomegalovirus (CMV) retinitis (eye infection that can cause blindness) in people whose immune system is not working normally, including those people who have acquired immunodeficiency syndrome (AIDS).
-It is also used to prevent CMV disease in transplant recipients at risk for CMV infection.
+Ganciclovir injection is used to treat cytomegalovirus (CMV) retinitis (eye infection that can cause blindness) in certain people whose immune system is not working normally.
+It is also used to prevent CMV disease in certain transplant recipients.
 Ganciclovir injection is in a class of medications called antivirals.
 It works by stopping the spread of CMV in the body.

 Are there other uses for this medicine?